Opera Australia

 Richard Meale's 1986 Voss, based on Nobel winner Patrick White's novel and with libretto by David Malouf, united some of the biggest names in local arts to stage a milestone of Australian-made opera.
 Baz Luhrmann’s A Midsummer Night’s Dream subsequently became the first Australian opera production to be performed internationally, at 1994’s Edinburgh Festival.
 Two years later, the company, then known as the Australian Opera, merged with the Victoria State Opera to form Opera Australia, under the artistic directorship of Moffatt Oxenbould.

 In 2012, we launched Handa Opera on Sydney Harbour under the artistic directorship of Lyndon Terracini, with a spectacular production of La Traviata.
 The event quickly became an annual highlight of Sydney’s cultural calendar.
-Hundreds of thousands of people from Australia and abroad have seen a Handa Opera on Sydney Harbour performance, which have included Carmen, Madama Butterfly, Aida, Turandot, West Side Story, La Bohème and the first ever major outdoor production of The Phantom of the Opera
+Hundreds of thousands of people from Australia and abroad have seen a Handa Opera on Sydney Harbour performance, which have included Carmen, Madama Butterfly, Aida, Turandot, West Side Story, La Bohème and the first ever major outdoor production of The Phantom of the Opera.

 Musicals have also formed an important part of our annual program over the last decade, with annual seasons in Sydney and Melbourne.
-Highlights have included Rodgers & Hammerstein’s South Pacific (2012), My Fair Lady (2016) directed by Dame Julie Andrew, and a sold-out season of The Phantom of the Opera (2022), which was the fastest selling production ever at the Sydney Opera House.
+Highlights have included Rodgers & Hammerstein’s South Pacific (2012), My Fair Lady (2016) directed by Dame Julie Andrews, and a sold-out season of The Phantom of the Opera (2022), which was the fastest selling production ever at the Sydney Opera House.

 In 2013, we performed our first Ring Cycle, directed by Neil Armfield and acclaimed by local and international critics.
 Over the last decade, we have created a series of new productions in partnership with leading international opera companies including, most recently, The Tales of Hoffmann, a co-production with the Royal Opera House Covent Garden, Opera National de Lyon and Fondazione Teatro La Fenice di Venezia.
 In 2023, we premiered our second production of the Ring Cycle, the first ever performed in Brisbane, directed by Chen-Shi Zheng.
 This staging used cutting edge digital technology and was the first “fully-digital” Ring Cycle presented anywhere in the world.